stefandreich/stefandreich/README.md

 ## About me

 Hello!
-I'm Stefan Chichisan, a passionate junior software developer and previously worked as a DevOps Engineer.
+I'm Stefan Chichisan, a passionate junior software developer, who previously worked as a DevOps Engineer.
 I have a fair background in software engineering and administration, with experience in various programming languages, frameworks, and tools.

 Seeking a job as a DevOps Engineer, SysAdmin or Software Developer.